 7 – Staying inside all day long

 Fresh air and exercise are good for all of us.
 Try to get your boys outside as often as possible.
-Do your lessons on a picnic table in the backyard or at a park.
+Do your lessons at a picnic table in the backyard or at a park.
 Take nature walks.
 Go swimming.
 Encourage your boys to catch frogs and butterflies and worms.
 Let your boys explore God’s amazing world and discover the awesomeness of creation for themselves.

 Our boys require a different type of education if they are going to flourish.
 We need to keep the above points in mind so that we don’t cause our boys to hate learning in our homeschools.
 Remember, we can NEVER teach our children everything they will need to know in life.
 Rather than attempting to stuff their brains full of information, we need to attempt to ignite the flames of curiosity in our sons.